Washington has become the first state in the nation to pass a law allowing composting as an alternative to burial or cremation of human remains.

 “(The) body is covered in natural materials, like straw or wood chips, and over the course of about three to seven weeks, thanks to microbial activity, it breaks down into soil,” she said.

-While the body is being broken down, she said, families of the deceased can visit the facility and will ultimately receive the soil that remains.
-It’s up to the family to determine how they want to use that soil.
+While the dead body is being broken down, Spade said families of the deceased will be able to visit her facility and will ultimately receive the soil that remains of their loved.
+It is up to the family how they want to use that soil, Spade said.

-The process was the focus of a study at Washington State University in which six people donated their bodies for research, KIRO reported.
+The process was the focus of a new study at Washington State University, according to KIRO, in which six people donated their bodies for research.

 “We proved recomposition was indeed safe and effective for humans as well,” Spade said.